avade/hackovation_101/README.md

 All projects are implementing an idea conformed to "Open Service Broker API".

 2. Hackovation
-The Hackovation consist of four parts which are rated using the winning criterias below:
+The _Hackovation_ consists of four parts which are rated using the winning criteria below:

-  2.1.
-Creativeness & Innovativeness
+ - Creativeness & Innovativeness

-  2.2.
-Usefulness & Feasibility
+ - Usefulness & Feasibility

-  2.3.
-Technology Stack
+ - Technology Stack

-  2.4.
-Presentation & Pitch
+ - Presentation & Pitch